 Full members are required to sign a declaration that they will comply with the Code.

-Continuing Professional Education and Development
+Continuing Professional and Education

 Full Membership Procedure